MicrosoftDocs/SupportArticles-docs/support/azure/cosmos-db/data-explorer.md

 - For accounts configured with **public access disabled**, your device must be connected to a virtual network with connectivity to the account for data plane operations to function

-## Solution for the API for MongoDB or Apache Cassandra
+## Solution for the API for MongoDB RU or Apache Cassandra

 Review the control plane and data plane solutions, respectively.